Pan-Yang-Su/Personal-Website/index.md

     <div class="profile float-right" style="font-size:0.5em">

         <img class="img1" src="/photos/Outstanding_Performance_Scholarship2.jpg" width="400">
-      <br>I was awarded the Outstanding Performance Scholarship at the
+      <br>I was awarded the Outstanding Performance Scholarship at
-      <br>NTU 93rd Anniversary Celebration.
-I was the left one, and
+      <br>the NTU 93rd Anniversary Celebration.
+I was the left one,
-      <br>National Taiwan University President Chung-Ming Kuan was
+      <br>and National Taiwan University President Chung-Ming Kuan
-      <br>the right one.
+      <br>was the right one.

     </div>